 I recently taught myself to read Urdu using my knowledge of the Arabic alphabet, gaining a passion for Urdu and Punjabi poetry.
 In turn, fluency in speaking my mother tongues has also improved and helped me to stay connected to my heritage.
 I find myself speaking Urdu with my cat!

-Whilst studying German at school, Frau Behrens would applaud me for perfect grammar and good pronunciation; likely the result of being multilingual.
+Whilst studying German at school, Frau Behrens would applaud me for perfect grammar and good pronunciation, which were likely the result of being multilingual.

 Celebrating International Mother Language Day

 February 21 marks the celebration of International Mother Language Day.
 It was declared by UNESCO in 1999 to promote linguistic and cultural diversity and multilingualism.
-The day also recognises that language and multilingualism can advance inclusion, the Sustainable Development Goals’ focus of leaving no one behind, and defeat other important social issues such as discrimination.
+The day also recognises that language and multilingualism can advance inclusion.
+This is the Sustainable Development Goals’ focus of leaving no one behind and defeat other important social issues such as discrimination.